Migrating from an existing EHR

 - Integration capability is only an API for which you need costly consultants.

 - Security is rudimentary or not very convincing.

 How can we do the migration?

 Planning is everything when it comes to data migration, as not only must a number of tasks be carried out to ensure an effective product switch, but they must also be performed in the right order.
 We will start out by listing good practice for any kind of data migration, regardless of which EHR (Electronic health records) you are switching from and to.

 - Explore and assess the data in your source system

 We extract the data from the source system and then assess the quality and the flow of the data.
 Knowing this gives us a true view of the migration and the deployment process.
 After we successfully extract the data develop the plan to map this data specifically to your business need.

 - Data profiling and cleansing

 The data extracted and mapped undergoes the cleansing process.
-The cleansing process helps you to evaluate the missing links in the previous EHR and enables the creation of a better data strategy for the organization.
+The cleansing process helps you to evaluate the missing links in the previous EHR (Electronic health records) and enables the creation of a better data strategy for the organization.
 After the data is profiled and cleansed its pushed into the THS EHR system.